You may be entitled to homelessness support if you are an asylum seeker, a refugee or are appealing against an unsuccessful asylum claim.

 Some asylum seekers stay with friends or family while UK Visas and Immigration (UKVI) consider their asylum claim.

 You can apply for asylum support if you have nowhere to stay.
 Asylum support includes housing outside of London and south-east England and a small cash allowance.
 If you can stay with friends or family but have no money, you can apply for cash support only.

 Asylum Help, part of the charity Migrant Help, can help you apply for asylum support.
 Contact Asylum Help on 0808 8000 631.

 If someone in your household has a disability or special needs

-If you are homeless and you or one of your family has a disability or other circumstances that may affect his or her health or development, you may get extra support from your local council.
-It has a legal duty to help a child in need.
+You may get extra support from your local council if you are homeless and you or one of your family has a disability or other circumstances that may affect his or her health or development.
+The council has a legal duty to help a child in need.

 If you are under 18 and alone in the UK

-If you are an unaccompanied minor (a child or young person under the age of 18 who is claiming asylum and has no family in the UK) you are legally classed as a child in need and social services must make sure that you are looked after.
+If you are an unaccompanied minor (a child or young person under the age of 18 who is claiming asylum and has no family in the UK) you are legally classed as a child in need.
+Social services must make sure that you are looked after.

-Children under the age of 16 will probably be looked after by social services, but after the age of 16 you may be supported to live independently.
+Children under the age of 16 are usually looked after by social services, but after the age of 16 you may be supported to live independently.
 Social services must then continue to support you until you are 21 years old.